josephheinz/SparxECS/README.md

 - Component cloning and entity duplication
 - Internal reuse of entity IDs for memory efficiency

-SparxEcs is suitable for games, simulations, or any application requiring flexible, data-driven architecture.
+SparxECS is suitable for games, simulations, or any application requiring flexible, data-driven architecture.

 ---